nancypaucar/DH150-2020W/README.md

 ### 1: Visibility of system status
 ###### Examples:
 Pros: Network Status, Bar Status
-Severity rating (1)

 ### 2: Match between system and the real world
 ###### Examples:

-Cons: No prices of food,drinks, anything on their menu
+Cons: No prices or description of food, drinks, or anything on their menu

 Severity rating (3)

 ### 3: User control and freedom
 ###### Examples:

+Pros: Exit, cancel icon on viewing pictures

 Cons: Contact form doesn't tell user why they would need to contact the restaurant or how soon they will get back to them